Visit Armenia

 Music and Dance

-Armenian music has a long history.
-It includes unique directions such as hymns, cantos, ashough music as well as folk and classical music.
-Gusans and ashughs were singers in royal households and palaces in Armenia, and passed songs from generation to generation.
-Between XVII and XVIII centuries an outstanding Armenian troubadours (ashoughs) were Naghash Hovnatan, Baghdasar Dpir and Sayat-Nova.
+Armenian music indeed has a rich and deep history that spans centuries.
+It encompasses unique genres such as hymns, cantos, ashugh music, as well as folk and classical music.
+Gusans and ashughs were central figures in Armenian musical culture, particularly in royal households and palaces.
+These singers played a key role in passing songs and storytelling down from one generation to the next.
+In the 17th and 18th centuries, some of the most remarkable ashughs, or Armenian troubadours, included Naghash Hovnatan, Baghdasar Dpir, and Sayat-Nova.